csutton6/practicum-nycdot/Modeling.md

 1)Aggregate monthly trip data into one
 <br>
 2)Slice the aggregated data into borough: Manhattan, Bronx, Brooklyn, Queens, Staten Island
-<br> Inside Staten Island, there is no bike trips from March to December, 2018.
 <br>
 3)We create a new feature called bikeland.
 Also, **we assume that if the bike track intersects with the bikelanes(15-feet buffer), the bike trip passes through/uses/is benefited from the bikelanes**.
 Additionally, we only use <b>protected bikelanes<b> and <b>unprotected bikelanes</b>.
 Therefore, if the bike track intersect with bikelanes, the value of column bikelane will be "yes", and vise versa.
 <br>